pchansen/GetData/Codebook.md

 ### SubjectID (Column 1)
 There are 30 unique Subject IDs.
-These are coded 1-30.
+These are coded as integers in the range 1-30.
-This is the same as the intermediate *data* file.
+(This is the same as the raw input and the intermediate *data* file).

 ### Activity (Column 2)